hamidghaedi/scRNA_seq-analysis/README.md

 #Cluster identification and Inspect the effects of Harmony batch removel#

-# to set reduction to harmony and finding the clusters
+# to set reduction to harmony and find the clusters
 epi_seurat <- FindNeighbors(object = epi_seurat, reduction = "harmony")
 epi_seurat <- FindClusters(epi_seurat, resolution = c(0.1, 0.2, 0.4, 0.6, 0.8))